 Classical Oriental Style

-Gouache & gold acrylic on brown paper
+Gouache & 24k gold leaf on grey mount board

 Gouache, acrylic and gold leaf on board